ibejalon/Terraform_Projects/Udagram/Readme.md

   default = "us-east-2"
 }
 ```
- *Note: The secret and access keys will be used as input to `terraform.tfvars` which is hidden in `.gitignore` to prevent the keys from being pushed to this repo.So dont worry, my keys are save!*
+ *Note: The secret and access keys will be placed in `terraform.tfvars` which is hidden in `.gitignore` to prevent the keys from being pushed to this repo.So dont worry, my keys are save!*

 ### File `nat.tf`
 This file provision five(5) resources that are needed to route outbound traffic from private subnets of the infrastructure through the public subnets to the internet gateway.
 The provisioned resources are: